apdullahyayik/TrTokenizer/README.md

 If you think that Natural language models always need robust, fast and accurate tokenizers, be sure that you are at the right place now.

-Sentence tokenization approach uses non-prefix keyword given in 'tr_non_suffixes file'.
+Sentence tokenization approach uses non-prefix keyword given in 'tr_non_suffixes' file.
 This file can be expanded if required, for developer convenience lines start with # symbol are evaluated comments.

 Designed regular expression are pre-compiled to speed-up performance.